Mazensayed91/Getting-to-Philosophy/README.md

  </ul>

- # Working on more efficient code with scrapy that will be added !
+ # Working on more efficient code with scrapy that will be added soon!